 Under pressure, Hallmark pulls gay-themed wedding ads

-Under pressure from a conservative group, The Hallmark Channel has pulled ads for a wedding planning site called Zola that featured same-sex couples
+Under pressure from a conservative group, The Hallmark Channel has pulled ads for a wedding planning site that featured two brides kissing at the altar

 NEW YORK -- Under pressure from a conservative advocacy group, The Hallmark Channel has pulled ads for a wedding-planning website that featured two brides kissing at the altar.